Over 3562 Businesses Have Used Comparesoft to Find Software Asset Management Software

 - Are your applications hosted on-premise or in the cloud?
 Similarly, different licensing models apply to cloud-based software.

 - Using purchase orders and databases: Most companies that adopt ITIL principles have pre-established procedures for managing assets.
-These can be stored in CMDBs, databases or spreadsheets.
+These can be stored in CMDBs, databases, or spreadsheets.
 Using such a method might require referring to multiple sources of truth.
 After compiling information, asset managers will have a good understanding of what software is available.

 - Using application and software discovery tools: Asset managers can automate the application discovery process using a set of specialised tools.
-These tools scan through devices connected on the network and retrieve a list of installed applications.
+These tools scan through devices connected to the network and retrieve a list of installed applications.
 Details include operating systems and network applications.